MaviccPRP/mlp_from_scratch/README.md

 ```
 ## Experiments and Evaluation
 For the evaluation mlp_np.py is used, as it performs much faster, than mlp_plain.py.
-Seeing 70000 Samples mlp_np.py needs XXX and mlp_plain.py XXX.
+Seeing 70000 Samples mlp_np.py needs 14 seconds and mlp_plain.py 399 seconds.
 The model is evaluated after **500000** samples are seen.
 The accuracy scores are based on the model performance on the test set.
 The Hyperparameters for each optimizer are noted in the table:

 | Optimizer  | Best Accuracy score |